Last updated on July 3, 2023 by Wandering our World

 Of course one of the best parts about wild camping is finding your own special spot to pitch your tent for the night.

-However, if you’re looking for inspiration, then below are a few of our favourite wild camping spots in the region.
+However, if you’re looking for inspiration, then below are a few ideas for wild camping spots in the region.
 Just make sure your tent is midge proof as these little biting flies can be a real menace.

 There’s many secluded areas along the shores of Loch Ness to camp for the night, but not many places to safely park!
 However, at this little lochside hamlet you can park at the ‘Hiking Car Park’ on Farigaig Road and walk down to the shore.
 Just make sure you set up your tent far from homes, and far enough away from the water.